-At Dr Rami Hamed Center in DHCC we provide complete care for thyroid diseases including all diagnostic modalities and latest non surgical and surgical techniques available for best outcomes
+Dr Rami Hamed Center in DHCC provide thyroid surgery in dubai with leading thyroid specialist in dubai for complete care of thyroid diseases including all diagnostic modalities and latest non surgical and surgical techniques available for best outcomes.

 We should know thyroid anatomy to avoid thyroid surgery and its complications that may arise after the surgery.